FirebaseExtended/experimental-extensions/storage-extract-image-text/POSTINSTALL.md

 # Using the extension

-Uploade images to the storage bucket which the extension was configured to monitor.
-The file with extracted text will appear in the same folder after a second.
+Upload images to the storage bucket which the extension was configured to monitor.
+The a new document with extracted text will appear in Firestore collection within a few seconds.
+The document will have the name of the file which was uploaded.

 # Monitoring